 Abstract: We describe a category, the objects of which may be viewed as models for homotopy theories.
 We show that for such models, ``functors between two homotopy theories form a homotopy theory'', or more precisely that the category of such models has a well-behaved internal hom-object.

 Abstract: We show that the class of p-complete connective spectra with finitely presented cohomology over the Steenrod algebra admits a duality theory related to Brown-Comenetz duality.
 This construction also produces a full-plane version of the classical Adams spectral sequence for such spectra, which converges to the homotopy groups of a ``finite'' localization.

 Abstract: We give an exposition of the proof of a theorem of Hopkins and Miller, that the spectra En admit an action of the Morava stabilizer group.

 A summary of basic facts about the "standard" category of compactly generated spaces introduced by McCord.

-We present a calculation, which shows how the moduli of complex analytic elliptic curves arises naturally from the Borel cohomology of an extended moduli space of U(1)-bundles on a torus which admit flat connection.
-More generally, we show how the analogous calculation, applied to a moduli space of U(1)d-bundles on a torus equipped with vanishing degree 4 characteristic class, give rise to Looijenga line bundles.
+We present a calculation, which shows how the moduli of complex analytic elliptic curves arises naturally from the Borel cohomology of an extended moduli space of U(1)-bundles on a torus.
+More generally, we show how the analogous calculation, applied to a moduli space of principal bundles for a K(Z,2) central extension of U(1)d$ give rise to Looijenga line bundles.
 We then speculate on the relation of these calculations to complex analytic equivariant elliptic cohomology.

 Lecture notes for a series of talks given in Bonn, June 2015.
 Most of the topics covered touched in one way or another on the role of power operations in elliptic cohomology.